ichordev/bindbc-imgui/README.md

 It is recommended that you NEVER use `.init` of a Dear ImGui struct unless it is strictly necessary.

+## ImVec Operator Overloads
+Operator overloads for `ImVec2` and `ImVec4` are defined unconditionally by default.

 # Backends

 ## API & Rendering